 Hazardous Material is commonly referred to as HAZMAT or Dangerous Goods by industry and the U.S. Government.
 Occupational Safety & Health Administration (OSHA) in 29 CFR 1910.1200, and GSA in FED-STD-313 define Hazardous Material as shown below.

 Any item or chemical which is a "health hazard" or "physical hazard", including the following:

-- Chemicals that, in the course of normal handling, use or storage, may produce or release dusts, gases, fumes, vapors, mists or smoke which have any of the above characteristics.
+- Chemicals that, in the course of normal handling, use or storage, may produce or release dusts, gases, fumes, vapors, mists or smoke having any of the above characteristics.

-Any item or chemical which, when being transported or moved, is a risk to public safety or an environmental hazard, and is regulated as such by one or more of the following:
+Any item or chemical which, when being transported or moved, is a risk to public safety or is an environmental hazard, and is regulated as such by one or more of the following: